 8. Portable RV Catio

-Not every catio has to be a permanent installation on your home, and if you use a panel design then it’s possible to create a temporary frame that can be assembled and disassembled at will.
+Not every catio has to be a permanent installation on your home.
+If you use a panel design, it’s possible to create a temporary frame that can be assembled and disassembled at will.

 9. Catios With Tunnels